 - Grabbing a cheeky cocktail at Bucket List in Bondi – this is a gorgeous bar as close to the beach as you can get.
 They have a really great menu, but going for a drink or a pitcher is the perfect way to spend an arvo (afternoon).

 - Watson’s Bay – a quick bus ride from Bondi and a beautiful change of pace.
 There’s a beach just down the road and once you’ve had your fill of the sun you can head to the bay for some fish and chips or ice cream.
 Not to mention the Watson’s Bay Hotel is the perfect spot for a sunset drink.

 - Weekend Markets – looking for a unique find?
 Head to any of the markets over the weekend Glebe, Kirribilli, Bondi Beach, etc. just Google beforehand to make sure they are on.

 - Workout Scene – I wasn’t worried about there being a lack of workout options in Australia, but I also wasn’t expecting it to compare to NYC’s scene.
-Except for the lack of Flywheel and Soulcyle, there’s pretty much anything you could want here: Barry’s Bootcamp; F45 (founded in Australia); tons of yoga, pilates, HIIT, bootcamp, and group exercise studios.
-Oh and did I mention ClassPass available here?
+Except for the lack of Flywheel and Soulcyle, there’s pretty much anything you could want here: Barry’s Bootcamp, F45 (founded in Australia), tons of yoga, pilates, HIIT, bootcamp, and group exercise studios.
+Oh and did I mention ClassPass is available here?